-661 10.25 Certificate provisioning
+10.25 Certificate provisioning

-662 These clauses describe the request and response messages used for provisioning a device with certificate chains.
+These clauses describe the request and response messages used for provisioning a device with certificate chains.

 Provisioning of Slot 0 should be only done in a trusted environment (such as a secure manufacturing environment).

-663 10.25.1 GET_CSR request and CSR response messages
+10.25.1 GET_CSR request and CSR response messages

-- 664 The GET_CSR request message shall retrieve a Certificate Signing Request (CSR) from the Responder. - A Responder shall only process a GET_CSR request if it already possesses an appropriate asymmetric key pair for each of the signature suites (algorithms and associated parameters) it supports.
+- 674 The GET CSR request message shall retrieve a Certificate Signing Request (CSR) from the Responder. - A Responder shall only process a GET_CSR request if it already possesses an appropriate asymmetric key pair for each of the signature suites (algorithms and associated parameters) it supports.
 If more than one signature suite is supported, selection of the appropriate signature suite (and thus key pair) shall be determined via the most recent ALGORITHMS response.
 Upon receiving a GET_CSR request, a Responder shall generate and sign a CSR for the corresponding public key.
 The CSR shall be populated with a combination of attributes provided by the Requester via the RequesterInfo field, and others contributed by the Responder itself.
 RequesterInfo format shall comply to the PKCS #10 specification in RFC2986, specifically the CertificationRequestInfo format.
-OEM extensions (that is, OEM OIDs) shall be encoded using the Attributes type.
-The Responder shall return an ERROR message with error code InvalidRequest if it cannot support all of the fields included in the RequesterInfo.
-If the Responder receives a GET_CSR request while another GET_CSR request is outstanding, the Responder shall overwrite the existing request and process the new GET_CSR request. - 666 If the device requires a reset to complete the GET_CSR request, then the device shall respond with an ErrorCode=ResetRequired response.
+Vendor-defined extensions shall be encoded using the Attributes type.
+The Responder may alter the value of requested CertificationRequestInfo fields in RequesterInfo when generating CSRdata.
+The Responder shall return an ERROR message with error code InvalidRequest if it cannot support a field included in the RequesterInfo, or if the value of a requested field is not supported and the Responder cannot alter the value of the field.
+If the Responder receives a GET_CSR request while another GET_CSR request is outstanding, the Responder shall overwrite the existing request and process the new GET_CSR request. - If the device requires a reset to complete the GET_CSR request, then the device shall respond with an ErrorCode=ResetRequired response.
+If the device requires a reset to complete the GET_CSR request, the device shall persist information through the reset to allow it to identify whether a GET_CSR received after the reset matches the one from before the reset.
 After the Responder has processed the reset, the Requester sends the same GET_CSR request that was sent before the reset, which signals to the Responder to send the CSR response.
 If the Requester sends a different GET_CSR request than the request that was sent before the reset, then the Responder shall treat it as a new request or reject the different GET_CSR request with an ErrorCode=UnexpectedRequest response.
-On receipt of a new GET_CSR request, the Responder can discard any existing CSR responses. - 667 The attributes of the resulting CSR and their values shall comply with the clauses presented in the SPDM certificate requirements and recommendations section.
+On receipt of a new GET_CSR request, the Responder can discard any existing CSR responses. - The attributes of the resulting CSR and their values shall comply with the clauses presented in the SPDM certificate requirements and recommendations section.
 If the device conforms to the DeviceCert model (ALIAS_CERT_CAP=0b in CAPABILITIES response), the resulting CSR shall be for a Device Certificate.
-If the device conforms to the AliasCert model (ALIAS_CERT_CAP=1b in CAPABILITIES response), the resulting CSR shall be for a Device Certificate CA. See Identity provisioning for more details. - 668 Table 79 GET_CSR request message format shows the GET_CSR request message format. - 669 Table 80 CSR response message format shows the CSR response message format. - 670 The resulting CSR contained in a successful CSR response will have to be signed by an appropriate Certificate Authority.
+If the device conforms to the AliasCert model (ALIAS_CERT_CAP=1b in CAPABILITIES response), the resulting CSR shall be for a Device Certificate CA. See Identity provisioning for more details. - 678 Table 77 GET_CSR request message format shows the GET CSR request message format. - Table 78 CSR response message format shows the CSR response message format. - Fields from the resulting CSR contained in a successful CSR response will have to be assembled into a certificate and signed by an appropriate Certificate Authority.
 The details of the Public Key Infrastructure used to verify and sign the CSR, and make the final certificate available for provisioning are outside the scope of this specification.

-671 Table 79 - GET_CSR request message format
+Table 77 - GET_CSR request message format